-Knitting charity squares is one of the easiest ways to make a difference worldwide.
-Here you’ll find the patterns and charities you need
+Knitting squares for charity is one of the easiest ways to make a difference worldwide.
+Here you’ll find the patterns and charities you need to get started.

 - They take very little time